marturojt/WaifuBOT/README.md

 - [x] Create a basic bot
 - [x] Set conversation history
-- [ ] Set custom name for the girlfriend
+- [x] Set custom name for the girlfriend
-- [ ] Add different personalities
+- [x] Add different personalities
 - [ ] Add the capability to send photos
 - [ ] Add the capability to send audios
 - [ ] Multi-language Support
     - [ ] English
     - [x] Spanish
+- [ ] Add more personalities
+- [ ] Make it more adult related

 See the [open issues](https://github.com/marturojt/WaifuBOT/issues) for a full list of proposed features (and known issues).